-Funding used for equipment and leasehold improvements is deferred and amortized on the same basis as the asset to which it relates.
+Funding used for capital assets is deferred and amortized on the same basis as the asset to which it relates.

-Management has performed an evaluation of long lived assets and has not identified indications that their carrying value is less than their recoverable amount.
+Management has performed an evaluation of long-lived assets and has not identified indications that their carrying value is less than their recoverable amount.